chandru89new/rdigest/readme.md

 ## Roadmap

 - [ ] spin up a server, for a UI-driven rdigest
+- [x] create pre-built binaries for Linux for release
-- [ ] create pre-built binaries for Mac and Linux for release
+- [ ] create pre-built binaries for Mac for release